G-EFSTH40LSB

 5. Avoid Using Credit for Non-Essential Purchases

-What Happens If You Already Have Over Utilization?
+What to Do If You Already Have Over Utilization

 If your credit utilization is currently over 100%, don’t panic.
 Here’s what you can do: